ebzzry/ebzzry.github.io/en/fkd/quotes.md

 - Behold the superfluous!
 They are always sick; they vomit their gall and call it a newspaper.
 They devour each other and cannot even digest themselves.<br>―Friedrich Nietzsche

+- Schools are intended to produce, through the application of formulas, formulaic human beings whose behavior can be predicted and controlled.<br>―John Taylor Gatto